 10. Bake in preheated 350 degree oven for 30 minutes or until golden on top.
 Serve warm.

 So, that's the basic recipe.
-Of course you can omit the rosemary if you desire a very simple, basic loaf.
+Of course, you can omit the rosemary if you desire a very simple, basic loaf.

-Or you can add fruit, cheese, tomatoes, meat--whatever you want.
+Or you can add fruit, cheese, tomatoes, meat—whatever you want.
 Here are some recipes to help you expand focaccia from a simple bread to an appetizer, main dish, or dessert.

-Apple Cheddar Focaccia
+Aged Cheddar and Apple Focaccia

-Jennifer is a food blogger in Ontario, Canada who loves to share simple, seasonal recipes, that don't take a lot of time, but produce the most delicious results.
+Jennifer is a food blogger in Ontario, Canada who loves to share simple, seasonal recipes, that don't take a lot of time but produce the most delicious results.
 One of her creations is this recipe for focaccia with sweet apples and salty/tangy aged Cheddar cheese.
 Wouldn't this be perfect as an appetizer with a glass of crisp white wine or some sparkling water?

 Goat Cheese, Grape, Rosemary Focaccia

 Allow me to introduce you to Jenn.
-She lives in Vancouver, British Columbia and is the creator of this wonderful focaccia.
+She lives in Vancouver, British Columbia and is the creator of this wonderful sweet/savory focaccia.
 Here is the "About Me" from her blog:

 I have a background in food science and nutrition, and started Foodess as a creative outlet during a particularly heavy part of my degree.
 Science labs and chemistry textbooks were kind of sanitizing my reasons for choosing a food path in the first place: a love of cooking and a life spent obsessing about what I could eat next.